americocunhajr/PaSR-SDE/README.md

 ## Software History

-**PaSR-SDE** is the result of a master's thesis:

-- *A. Cunha Jr, Reduction of Complexity in Combustion Thermochemistry, PUC-Rio, Master Thesis, 2010 https://doi.org/10.17771/PUCRio.acad.17685*

-The PDF of this thesis is available for free at: https://hal.archives-ouvertes.fr/tel-01541173

-The results of this thesis were disclosed in the following publication:
+**PaSR-SDE** development started in the master thesis of the first author and continued over the next decade.
+The results of the thesis were disclosed in the following publication:

-- *A. Cunha Jr and L. F. Figueira da Silva, Assessment of a transient homogeneous reactor through in situ adaptive tabulation, Journal of the Brazilian Society of Mechanical Sciences and Engineering, v.
-36, pp. 377-391, 2014 http://dx.doi.org/10.1007/s40430-013-0080-4*
+- *E. M. Orbegoso and L. F. Figueira da Silva, Study of stochastic mixing models for combustion in turbulent flows, Proceedings of the Combustion Institute, v.
+32, pp. 1595-1603, 2009 http://dx.doi.org/10.1016/j.proci.2008.06.008*

-The PDF of this article is available for free at: https://hal.archives-ouvertes.fr/hal-01438646

-## Program Execution

-## External Dependencies

-#### CRFlowLib-1.0 - the original implementation

-* GNU Scientific Library 1.12 (open source) --- https://www.gnu.org/software/gsl/
-* CVODE 2.5.0, which is part of SUNDIALS 2.3.0 (open source) --- https://computing.llnl.gov/projects/sundials
-* Chenkin-II (proprietary software) --- Once this code is proprietary, you need to obtain its routines by yourself.

-The following Chenkin-II libraries are necessary:
- - cklib.f
- - ckinterp.f
- - ckstrt.h

-## Reaction Mechanisms (CK-II format)

-This repository stores a collection of thermochemistry mechanisms in Chemkin-II format.
-These kinetic mechanisms were developed by several research groups that works in the simulation of chemically reactive flows.
-This collection is the result of more than 15 years of search.
-All of these mechanisms were made available, at some time, on the Internet or in specialized literature.

-The repository owner makes them available here with the intention that they may be useful for researchers interested in the topic.
-Unfortunately, no guarantee can be given regarding the integrity of the files or the accuracy of the mechanisms.
-Use it at your own risk!

 ## Reproducibility